 - 1/3 cup honey, or sugar

 - 1 1/2 teaspoons baking powder

 - Preheat oven to 400F.
 Line a muffin pan with waxed paper or foil liners or, grease it so the muffins don’t stick.

-- Inside a blender, place banana, yogurt, eggs, honey, baking powder, and baking soda.
+- Inside a blender, place banana, oats, yogurt, eggs, honey, baking powder, and baking soda.
 Blend until smooth.

 - Divide batter among cupcake liners, and bake for 18-20 minutes, or until a toothpick comes out clean.